chromium/chromium/components/performance_manager/README.md

 to a process-associated mojo interface and invoking on it.

+If the mojo interface is accessible through a content entity (e.g.
+`content::WebContents` or `content::RenderFrameHost`), the mechanism invocation
+is posted to the main thread where the relevant content proxy (e.g.
+`WeakPtr<WebContents>` or `performance_manager::RenderFrameHostProxy`) makes it
-If the mojo interface is accessible through a content entity (e.g. content::WebContents), the mechanism invocation is posted to the main thread where the relevant content proxy (e.g. performance_manager::WebContentsProxy) makes it easy and safe to retrieve the content entity on the main thread.
+easy and safe to retrieve the content entity on the main thread.
 Should the corresponding content entity have been deleted after the task was posted, the content proxy will simply return nullptr.